Firefighters face physical challenges every day. But what happens to their emotional health and wellbeing after being on the job for 10, 15, 20 years?

 Knowing what makes you MAD, and learning what your Hot Buttons, and Implicit Bias is a start to officer wellness.

-“It’s okay to be angry now and then… it’s not okay live in that anger.” ~ Randy Friedman
+“It’s okay to be angry now and then… just don’t live in that anger.” ~ Randy Friedman

 Tools, Exercises, and Climbing the Mental Ladder